Hong Kong: 4 opposition lawmakers disqualified after new law | DW | 11.11.2020

 A new bill allows the city's executive to expel lawmakers without going through the courts.
 Opposition legislators had threatened to resign en masse if they were targeted.

-Hong Kong's city executive earlier disqualified four lawmakers on Tuesday without recourse to the courts.
+Hong Kong's city executive disqualified four lawmakers on Wednesday without recourse to the courts.

 It came immediately after Beijing passed a new bill that allows the government to expel legislators without going through the court system.